aGrahamAtFuji/easydl/README.md

 - `retryDelay` - Delay in ms before attempting a retry.
 Defaults to `2000`.
 - `retryBackoff` - Incremental back-off in ms for each failed retries.
 Defaults to `3000`.
 - `reportInterval` - Set how frequent `progress` event emitted by `EasyDL`.
 Defaults to `2500`.
+- `ignoreMissingAcceptRanges` - Whether `EasyDl` should ignore the fact some servers do not return the accept-ranges header, BUT DO respond correctly to requests with byte Range requests,  allowing for parallel and resumable downloads.
+This option should only be used with specifically tested servers

 ### Metadata